stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 Both strategic and operational KPIs can be tagged to one or more Balanced Scorecard quadrants, as well as the properties of @org-design.
 This makes filtering on KPIs very powerful, for example: “_I want to see sales and marketing KPIs that belong to @G/APAC/Australia, that I am not a member of, with a status of needs attention_”.
 Again, that powerful insight will only take you 3-5 seconds to conclude inside #stratapp.

 You can view both strategic and operational KPIs overlaid onto the Live Org Chart, so you can quickly see who in the organization owns what KPIs.
-Not only that, the parent:child hierarchy of KPIs can exist independent of the reporting lines on the Live Org Chart, meaning you can infinitely cascade KPIs to match the unique properties of your @org-design.
+Not only that, the parent:child hierarchy of KPIs can exist independent of the reporting lines on the Live Org Chart, meaning you can infinitely cascade KPIs to match the unique properties of your org-design.

 Finally, a personal favourite!
 In one click, on desktop or mobile, every employee in your organization can see their own KPIs - including status, importance and due date.